-Principal agreement delivered by In compli regulation e with Federal law (IDEA 2004) and the New York State Department of Education a.
-Discussions that occur during the mediation process must be confidential and may not be used as evidence in any subsequent due process hearing or civil proceeding 34 CFR 300.506(b)(7). b.
+Principal agreement delivered by

+regulations: a. b. with Federal law (IDEA 2004) and the New York State Department of Education Discussions that occur during the mediation process must be confidential and may not be used as evidence in any subsequent due process hearing or civil proceeding 34 CFR 300.506(b)(7).
 This agreement is binding upon the parties and is legally enforceable in any State or federal court (20 USC 1415(e)(2)(F).
-C If any terms of this agreement affect the student's IEP (Individualized Educational Plan), the Committee on Special Education must immediately meet to amend the student's IEP to be consistent with this mediation agreement.
-Mediator: Parent: Advocate): Dept. of Education Representative:
+If any terms of this agreement affect the student's IEP (Individualized Educational Plan), the Committee on Special Education must immediately meet to amend the student's IEP to be consistent with this mediation agreement.

+Mediator: Parent:

+Advocate: Dept. of Education Representative: